 10. Kitchari Patties: Spiced Red Lentils and Rice

 Source: Kitchari Patties

 Kitchari, an Indian spiced legume, and rice porridge, is a special traditional dish.
-In this recipe by Renee Press, it gets a makeover into Kitchari Patties.
+This recipe by Renee Press gets a makeover into Kitchari Patties.
 Dressed with a bit of tamarind sauce or hot sauce, they can be served as a snack, lunch, or dinner.
-Since it contains rice, lentils and lots of veggies, it is a complete meal that is delicious and satisfying.
+Since it contains rice, lentils, and lots of veggies, it is a complete meal that is delicious and satisfying.

 Source: Foolproof Mega Lentil Burgers